Elaborate Underground Base

 - London also had Churchill's Cabinet War Rooms under the Treasury building.
 Their existence was kept a secret until the 1980s, when they were renovated and opened as a museum.

 - Switzerland has built and maintained an extensive system of fortifications, tunnels, living facilities, and storage facilities, much of it underground or at least dug deep into mountains, called the National Redoubt, dating back to late 19th century.
+In the 20th century, they enhanced it such additions as underground/in-mountain hangers for their air force, and built reinforced highways that can function as backup runways when the planes emerge.

 - The USSR had a secret underground submarine base on the Black Sea.